ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

 #### 6) Deployment

-At deployment stage the source code is supposed to be transferred by Provider to your server (or your hosting provider’s server).
-However, you can refuse from this service, if you plan to place the code on your server (or your hosting provider’s server) on your own.
+At deployment stage the source code is supposed to be transferred by Provider to your server (or your hosting provider's server).
+However, you can refuse from this service, if you plan to place the code on your server (or your hosting provider's server) on your own.

 Were any project documents (i.e. user manual) created on your request?
 If so, they should be handed over to you as well.